ghuertaramos/PlantPhylomoji/Dataset.md

 | Water Clover    | 🍀     | four_leaf_clover | *Marsilea sp.*               |
 | Watermelon      | 🍉     | watermelon       | *Citrullus lanatus*      |

+Download dataset as csv:

 # Complete Strict

 This is the original dataset.
-The parenthetical phylogeny includes Mangoes and Lettuce but they aren't rendered in ggtree.
+The parenthetical phylogeny includes Mangoes and Lettuce.

 ( 🌲,( 🥑,(( 🌷, ( 🌴, ( 🍌, ( 🍍, ( 🌽, ( 🎋, 🌾 )))))),(( 🍇, ((( 🥜, ☘️), ((( 🌹, 🍓 ), (( 🍎, 🍐 ), ( 🍑, (🌸, 🍒) ))), ( 🌰, ( 🎃, ( 🍉, ( 🥒, 🍈)))))), (( 🌺, 🥦 ), (( 🍊, 🍋 ), ( 🍁, 🥭))))),( 🌵, ( 🥝, (( 🍠, ( 🌶️, (🍆, ( 🥔, 🍅)))), ( 🥕,( 🥬, ( 🌻, 🌼)))))))))